 The Panel sits in the day during school term time, panels sit more frequently during the months of May, June and July.
 As part of a group of panel members you will be contacted in advance to confirm your availability for the forthcoming months.

 Appeals take place during working hours.
 Admission appeals generally take around 40 minutes each.

 This is an unpaid role for volunteers however you will receive reimbursement for travel expenses.

 A legal officer attends all panel meetings and is present throughout.

-We welcome applications anytime throughout the year, however if you would like to attend the next training session in advance of the main round of admission appeals, we will need to receive your application by the 28 February 2015.
+We welcome applications anytime throughout the year, however if you would like to attend the next training session in advance of the main round of admission appeals, please contact the Legal Services team.

 Last updated: 2.11pm on Wednesday 19 February 2020